Ketel Marte Player Props: Diamondbacks vs. Giants

 - The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 16th in MLB.

-- Giants pitchers combine to surrender 111 home runs (one per game), the third-fewest in the league.
+- Giants pitchers combine to give up 111 home runs (one per game), the third-fewest in the league.

-- The righty last appeared on Wednesday against the Oakland Athletics, when he tossed six scoreless innings while giving up three hits.
+- The right-hander last pitched on Wednesday against the Oakland Athletics, when he threw six scoreless innings while giving up three hits.

+- In 19 games this season, the 35-year-old has amassed an ERA of 2.97, with 8.5 strikeouts per nine innings.
+Opponents are hitting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.